opf/openproject/doc/operation_guides/manual/installation-guide.md

 Ubuntu Server image, but it should work on any derivative.

-OpenProject will be installed with a MySQL database (the guide should work analogous with PostgreSQL).
+OpenProject will be installed with a MySQL database (the guide should work similarly with PostgreSQL).

-OpenProject will be served in a production environment with Apache (this guide should work analogous with other servers, like nginx and others)
+OpenProject will be served in a production environment with Apache (this guide should work similarly with other servers, like nginx and others)

 Note: We have highlighted commands to execute like this